K-orbit closures and Barbasch-Evens-Magyar varieties: Introduction

 In the 1970s, H.C.~Hansen \cite{Hansen} and M.~Demazure \cite{Demazure} constructed a \emph{Bott-Samelson variety} $BS^{Q}$ for each reduced word $Q$ of $w$, building on ideas of R.~Bott-H.~Samelson \cite{BottSamelson}.
 These manifolds are resolutions of singularities of $X_w$.
 In recent years, Bott-Samelson varieties have been used, e.g., in studies of Schubert calculus (M.~Willems \cite{Willems}), Kazhdan-Lusztig polynomials (B.~Jones-A.~Woo \cite{Jones-Woo}), Standard Monomial Theory (V.~Lakshmibai-P.~Littelmann-P.~Magyar \cite{LakLitMag}), Newton-Okounkov bodies (M.~Harada-J.~Yang \cite{Harada-Yang}), and matroids over valuation rings (A.~Fink-L.~Moci \cite{FinkMoci}).

-In 1983, A.~Zelevinsky \cite{Zelevinsky} gave a different resolution for Grassmannian Schubert varieties, presented as a configuration space of vector spaces prescribed by dimension and containment conditions.
-In 1998, P.~Magyar \cite{Magyar} gave a new description of $BS^Q$ in the same spirit, replacing the quotient by group action definition by a fiber product.
+In 1983, A.~Zelevinsky \cite{Zelevinsky} gave a different resolution for Grassmannian Schubert varieties, presented as configuration spaces of vector spaces prescribed by dimension and containment conditions.
+In 1998, P.~Magyar \cite{Magyar} gave a new description of $BS^Q$ in the same spirit, replacing the quotient by group action definition with an iterated fiber product.

 Similar constructions have been used subsequently in, e.g., \begin{enumerate} \item[(I)] P.~Polo's proof that every polynomial $f\in 1+q{\mathbb Z}_{\geq 0}[q]$ is a Kazhdan-Lusztig polynomial (in type $A$) \cite{Polo}; \item[(II)] A.~Cortez's proof of the singular locus theorem for Schubert varieties in type $A$ \cite{Cortez} (cf.~\cite{Manivelsing, BilleyWarrington, Kassel}); \item[(III)] N.~Perrin's extension of Zelevinsky's resolution to minuscule Schubert varieties \cite{Perrin1} (one application is \cite{Perrin2}); \item[(IV)] A.~Woo's classification of ``short'' Kazhdan-Lusztig polynomials \cite{Wooshort}; \item[(V)] the definition of the \emph{brick variety}, which provides resolutions of singularities of Richardson varieties \cite{Escobar}; and \item[(VI)] the connection \cite{EPTY-16+} of Magyar's definition to S.~Elnitsky's rhombic tilings \cite{Elnitsky}. \end{enumerate}